bobvawter/mdcmux/README.md

 Collection](https://www.haascnc.com/service/troubleshooting-and-how-to/how-to/machine-data-collection---ngc.html#gsc.tab=0)
 network protocol.
-This ultimately allows machine data to be more readily available outside the locked-down LAN to which the machine controls are attached.
-This supports a number of dashboard and software integrations I'm building over at [CNC.LLC](https://cnc.llc).
+This ultimately allows machine data to be more readily available outside the locked-down LAN to which the machine controls are typically attached. `mdcmux` supports a number of dashboard and software integrations I'm building over at [CNC.LLC](https://cnc.llc).

 Features:
 * [X] Allow an arbitrary number of network clients to connect to an arbitrary number of controls.
 * [X] Parse, validate, and proxy individual MDC messages.
 * [X] Restrict access and allowable MDC commands by IP address range.
 * [X] Allow writes only to certain macro variable ranges (e.g. protect the WIPS calibration data).
 * [X] Audit logging

-MDC protocol enhancements:

-* [ ] Selecting backends on the fly.
-* [ ] Support for TLS between clients and the proxy.
-* [ ] Support JWT-based policy decisions.

 ## Rationale